ibm-cloud-docs/monitoring/chage_container_agent.md

 {:shortdesc}

 ## Editing the dragent yaml file
 {: #edit_agent}

-The yaml file is loacated in */opt/draios/etc/*.
+The yaml file is located in */opt/draios/etc/*.

 Complete the following steps to edit the file and apply the changes: